authzforce/fiware/doc/UserAndProgrammersGuide.rst

      extending ``org.ow2.authzforce.core.pdp.api.value.BaseDatatypeFactory<TestXACMLPolicyAttributeValue>``.
 Such a class has a factory method
      ``TestXACMLPolicyAttributeValue getInstance(List<Serializable> content, Map<QName, String> otherAttributes, ...)``
-     that creates an instance of your *AttributeValue Implementation Class*, i.e. ``TestXACMLPolicyAttributeValue`` in this case. where the input argument ``other attributes`` represent the input XML attributes and input ``content`` the mixed content of a XACML AttributeValue
+     that creates an instance of your *AttributeValue Implementation Class*, i.e. ``TestXACMLPolicyAttributeValue`` in this case. where the argument ``otherAttributes`` represents the XML attributes and argument ``content`` the mixed content of a XACML AttributeValue
      `parsed by JAXB <https://jaxb.java.net/tutorial/section_2_2_12_7-Mixed-Content.html>`_.

 #.
 When your implementation class is ready, create a text file ``org.ow2.authzforce.core.pdp.api.PdpExtension`` in